-The convertible bonds have an initial maturity of 24 months, extendable under certain conditions.
-In the event that the convertible bonds have not been fully converted and/or redeemed at maturity, they will be fully repaid by the Company at 100% of their nominal value.
+The convertible bonds have an initial maturity of 24 months (i.e., until October 16, 2023 for the OC1023 and November 30, 2024 for the OC1124), extendable under certain conditions.
+In the event that the convertible bonds have not been fully converted and/or redeemed at maturity, they will be fully repaid by the Company at 100% of their nominal value65.